 The glass is half full – the GRASSLAND-HU LIFE integrated project is halfway through in Hortobágy National Park

-The LIFE integrated project ist halfway through its 8-year duration.
-Given that the overall objective of the GRASSLAND-HU integrated project is to restore and conserve the natural landscape of the Pannonian Steppes, the Hortobágy National Park Directorate (HNPD) intends to report on the status of work and give information about the progress that had been reached on the designated project locations within its territory so far.
+The LIFE integrated project is halfway through its 8-year duration.
+Given that the overall objective of GRASSLAND-HU is to restore and conserve the natural landscape of the Pannonian Steppes, the Hortobágy National Park Directorate (HNPD) intends to report on the status of work and give information about the progress that had been reached on the designated project locations within its territory so far.